Turbocharge your master of ceremonies career with a mentor

 - Create a list of your expectations, requirements and outcome goals.
 Do you want help crafting a strong personal brand?
 Need assistance refining your scripts?
 Want to learn about effective marketing?
 Choose an Event Host MC mentor that you truly admire and is an expert in the areas you want to develop.

 - Fire off a short email to introduce yourself and explain why you want to connect with them.
 Perhaps you found their book invaluable, or you’re impressed by their captivating onstage presence.

-- Discover all you can about your target, and weave what you learn into your email – especially if it highlights something you two have in common.
-You’ll earn their respect by demonstrating that you put in a lot of effort to get what you want. * This is where belonging to a recognised industry association like the PSA helps a lot) especially if you are both members.
+- Discover all you can about your potential mentor, and weave what you learn into your email – especially if it highlights something you two have in common.
+You’ll earn their respect by demonstrating that you put in a lot of effort to get what you want. * This is where belonging to a recognised industry association like the PSA helps a lot; especially if you are both members.

 After they reply, ask concisely about what they’re doing these days and explain that you’re looking for guidance to help yourself develop professionally.
 If they’re into that idea – congratulations!
 You’re on the way to bagging yourself a mentor.

 Describe your professional goals, what you’re already doing to achieve them, and the specific issues you need guidance with.
 Explain that you feel you’d be able to overcome the obstacles you’re facing and continue on to even greater success with their guidance.
 As always, keep it to-the-point, light and friendly – no waffle.

 It’s not all about you.